CSCfi/csc-user-guide/docs/apps/paraview.md

 The example script *para580-multi.sh*, below, starts several pvservers and one client (front-end), and connects them.
 (After copying a script, check that is has execute permission - use `chmod u+x` to grant it.)
 The script needs no editing.
 Resources should be reserved via `salloc` command.
 Reservation is for the client and the pvservers combined. *Ntasks* is the number of pvservers plus one client, and *cpus-per-task* is the number of threads for each of these tasks, so the number of CPUs reserved is *ntasks x cpus-per-task*. *Mem* is the combined memory used by all.
 The script reserves one GB memory for the client, and the rest is divided between the pvservers.

 The `salloc` example below allocates resources for one client and three pvservers, each with five threads, so 20 CPUs are reserved.
 Nine GB memory in total is allocated for the pvservers, and one GB for the client.
-(ParaView's OSPRay renderer uses threads, while most of the other ParaView's functions benefit more of pvservers.) **Note that all these `salloc` parameters need to be explicitely given,** otherwise the script *para580-multi.sh* will not work
+(ParaView's OSPRay renderer uses threads, while most of the other ParaView's functions benefit more of pvservers.) **Note that all these `salloc` parameters need to be explicitly given,** otherwise the script *para580-multi.sh* will not work
 ```
 salloc --nodes=1 --ntasks=4 --cpus-per-task=5 --mem=10G --time=01:00:00 --partition=small --account=<project> para580-multi.sh
 ```